The .sframe

 .sframe

-input sections by default. - A new option like
+input sections by default, consistent with DWARF and other metadata sections - A new

 --sframe-index